Lerriola/Game_Of_Life/README.md

 The Game of Life is a simple cellular automaton simulation that was devised by mathematician Jhon Horton Conway in 1970.
 Conway recently died due to Covid-19, so I decided to implement his game with pygame.
 Conway was an awesome mathematician, appart from his extensive contributions to game theory he has appeared in many videos of [numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A) which is a great youtube channel I follow.

-The Game of life has really simple rules, each and every cell of the grid is oblidge to them:
+The Game of life has really simple rules, each and every cell of the grid is oblidged to them:

 1: ***Any live cell with two or three live neighbours survives.***